Discover ideas, practice and policy related to teaching at Regent's and across the higher education sector.

 We offer a range of flexible services to ensure that our students have the support they need, when they need it.
 Our experienced Academic Skills tutors can help you to enhance your academic writing or any other skill you feel you need to develop, including general study skills, research skills, critical thinking and dissertation writing.

 - One-to-one bookable tutorials

 - Critical thinking skills

 - A comprehensive series of academic writing workshops

 Regent’s offers Academic Skills workshops to support your learning.
 Workshops take place throughout the term and can be booked easily through the Academic Skills area on Blackboard.

 We also offer one to one tutorials (45 minutes) throughout the year during which we can help you with any aspect of your academic work in areas such as those mentioned above.
 Tutorials can be booked via the Student Hub or by emailing [email protected]

 Not all academic skills questions require a 45 minute appointment.
 In these instances, drop-in sessions at the Library and the Writing Café are available.
 If you'd like some quick feedback on an assignment or have a question about anything academic skills related, please just drop by and see us!

-First year undergraduate students from all our degree programmes come together for our unique Global Perspectives module.
+First year undergraduate students from all our degree programmes (except for Liberal Studies) come together for our unique Global Perspectives module.